-• You wish to contact Case Management about your medical needs.
+- You wish to contact Case Management about your medical needs. - You need to pre-certify or authorize treatment, if required.

 Contact the Plan Office at 1-800-424-8434 or 601-373-8434 if:

 - You have a question about eligibility for you or a dependent. - You need a replacement Anthem Blue Cross Blue Shield ID Card. - You have a question about payment of Retiree or COBRA contributions. - There is a problem with the eligibility/dependent information shown on your ID cards.